+Load shedding isn't a new phenomenon, this has been an issue for many years, and small business owners, particularly those in the hospitality industry, have grown savvy, prepping themselves with generators so that when the city's lights go out their kitchens keep working.
 Even if the power may be off yet again there’s no reason to miss that game, eat another sad sandwich for dinner or spend the night bored in the dark.
-Here are just some ideas on where to go if you've got no electricity.

 While many restaurants' full menus might not always be available during load shedding, if all that’s in the fridge are dodgy leftovers and the fixings of a truly sad sandwich, there are plenty of restaurants that are well set up for load shedding.
-And if for whatever reason you'd rather stay indoors with your candles for company look no further than local delivery apps Uber Eats and Mr Delivery and Joburg's favourite 24 hour pizza takeaway chain Andiccio.
+Most major shopping malls now have their own generators and if the power is out at home, then you can rest assured that the restaurants at your local mall will most likely be ready and waiting to cook you dinner.

 Illovo's Bellagio is one of Joburg's great seafood-focused restaurants with a delicious Mediterranean-styled menu and an excellent array of daily specials.